ceevee87/webdev-bootcamp-colt-steele/README.md

 nodemon --config nodemon.json app.js
 ```
 ## Running the application
-The default landing page for the application is http://localhost:3000/.
+The [default landing page](http://localhost:3000/) for the application is http://localhost:3000/.

+*Make sure to pause ~5 seconds to see the slideshow animation.*

 ## Development Environment
 This code is developed using VS Code on top of Firefox 52.0.2 (64-bit).